build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 ![Console APIGateway resources properties](images/console-apigw-resource-properties.png)

-For our new SAM application, define following resources and their properties.
+For our new SAM application, define the following resources and their properties.
 Make sure you click on save every time resource properties are modified:

 - Resource:  **`API Gateway`**
   - Properties: